 True.
 They do, but they don’t love you as your family loves you.
 By far, if you have a family, your spouse and children rely on you more than you think.
 They love you more than anything.

-If you are disabled without disability insurance, there will be tough questions that need answering and tough decisions need to be made.
+If you are disabled without disability insurance, you’ll have to answer tough questions and make tough decisions, like:

-Would your spouse have to work or work more?
-He or she would have to.
+• Would your spouse have to work or work more?
+He or she would have to bring money in.
 How?

 I describe disability as the destroyer of dreams.
 Your future and family dreams could be destroyed.
 They don’t have to, though.
 With disability insurance, you have peace of mind knowing that you have a plan – and income – in place should the unexpected happen.